Grand Turk Masonic LodgeFront Street, Cockburn Town, Grand Turk

 Members of the lodge meet on the first Wednesday of every month.

 Frederick Henry Alexander Forth, the lodge's founder, was the first President of the Turks and Caicos Islands (or more accurately Council President).
 This was a short-lived post from 1848 to 1874.
-Afterwards, the duties of the president were taken over by the Governor of Jamaica, and after Jamaica's independence, the Governor of the Bahamas.
+Afterward, the duties of the president were taken over by the Governor of Jamaica, and after Jamaica's independence, the Governor of the Bahamas.

 The lodge is subordinate to the United Grand Lodge of England (UGLE), which was formed by descent from the first Grand Lodge (founded in 1717).